Austria: Risk Assessment

 Gradual Reduction of Public Debt and Structural Current Account Surplus

 The public finances will benefit from the favorable economic situation and the deficit will be held at the government’s target level (around 1% of GDP).
-The high levels of employment mean strong tax revenues, in particular income taxes and social security contributions.
+The high levels of employment mean strong tax revenues, in particular, income taxes and social security contributions.
 Revenues raised by VAT are also likely to increase, boosted by household consumption.
-On the other hand, receipts from tax on production will decline as a result of cuts in employers’ contributions to the Familienlastenausgleichsfond (family allowance fund).
-The increase in public spending will continue to held in check.
+On the other hand, receipts from the tax on production will decline as a result of cuts in employers’ contributions to the Familienlastenausgleichsfond (family allowance fund).
+The increase in public spending will continue to hold in check.
 The measures approved in 2017, include increases in certain subsidies such as the reimbursement of 50% of employer social security contributions over the first three years following the hiring of a new employee.
 The cutting of financial support for refugees, the fall in the already very low cost of State debt and the reduction in spending linked with unemployment will help, partly, offset this increase.
 The debt will continue to shrink in 2018 with the sights set on achieving convergence with the European rate of 60%, which should be completed in ten years.
 The cost of the measures to support the banking sector, which was significant until 2015, will continue at a low level.
 Following the banking rescue operation completed in October 2016, with the restructuring of the debt held by HETA, the banking sector continued its weak recovery in 2017, reflecting increasingly strict requirements in terms of capital reserves and asset quality.
 Bank profitability is expected to improve in 2018, benefiting from the growth in demand for finance from companies and mortgage credit from households.

-The current account surplus arises thanks to the surplus earned by services (3% of GDP in 2016), in particular those relating to tourism (31% of all services).
+The current account surplus arises thanks to the surplus earned by services (3% of GDP in 2016), in particular, those relating to tourism (31% of all services).
 The trade balance, slightly in the black in recent years, could shift into the red under the pressure of strong domestic demand.
 Exports and imports are concentrated in the same sectors (machines, transport equipment, chemical products and manufactured goods).
-The deficit (2.2%) in the income balance will remain because of immigrant workers’ remittances and the repatriation of dividends by foreign owned companies.
+The deficit (2.2%) in the income balance will remain because of immigrant workers’ remittances and the repatriation of dividends by foreign-owned companies.

 A Coalition of the Right and Far-Right

 The ÖVP, Christian-Democrat and conservative, won the 15th October 2017 parliamentary elections, for which there was a high turnout (80%).
 The ÖVP won 62 of the 182 seats in the Nationalrat, ahead of both the social-democrats of the SPÖ and the far-right FPÖ party (respectively 52 and 51 seats).
 Sebastian Kurz, 31, the leader of the ÖVP and Foreign Minister since 2013, was appointed Chancellor by the President, Alexander Van der Bellen, with the aim of forming a government.
 The next coalition will apparently be formed by the ÖVP and the FPÖ.
-This means the end of the ten-year long rule by the ÖVP-SPÖ coalition.
+This means the end of the ten-year-long rule by the ÖVP-SPÖ coalition.
 The government’s position with regard to the EU remains to be seen, bearing in mind the pro-European commitment of the ÖVP, which is the majority coalition partner, and the nationalist stance of the FPÖ.
 The terms obtained by this latter in joining the government include securing the borders, direct democracy and more restrictive policies relating to refugees.
 The modernization of the civil service, investments in R&D and digitization will be among the government’s priorities.